top of page

 1Cor.
 11:33-34 CEV My dear friends, you should wait until everyone gets there before you start eating.
 (34) If you really are hungry, you can eat at home.
 Then you won't condemn yourselves when you meet together.
 After I arrive, I will instruct you about the other matters.

-If one is still of the world displaying a carnal attitude, then we truly do not show that we love God or His Son, Jesus (14:15; 1Cor.
+If one is still of the world displaying a carnal attitude, then we truly do not show that we love God or His Son, Jesus (Jn.
+8:23; 14:15; 1Cor.
 11:20).
+We are not to be of this world in the same manner Christ was not of this world (Jn.
+17:14, 16).

 1Jn 4:20-21 ISV Whoever says, "I love God," but hates his brother is a liar.
 The one who does not love his brother whom he has seen cannot love the God whom he has not seen.
 (21) And this is the commandment that we have from him: the person who loves God must also love his brother.